 - Determine your goal.
 Do you want to drive traffic to your website or build brand awareness?

 - Identify your target audience.
 What is their age?
 Interest and behaviors?
 Location?
 Needs and wants?
+Create 5-10 audience segments. what you advertise to someone int he awareness stage is different then those who are ready to buy.

 - Set a budget. – The more you spend the further your ads will go.